Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

 \subsection{Products of Fermionic Ladder Operators}

-In this Subsection, we construct block-encodings for a product of fermionic ladder operators.
-These constructions use fewer quantum resources than would be required by combining the block-encodings of the individual operators using the strategy outlined in Subsection \ref{subsec:be-products}.
+In this subsection, we construct block-encodings for a product of fermionic ladder operators.
+These constructions use fewer resources than would be required by combining the block-encodings of the individual operators using the strategy outlined in subsection \ref{subsec:be-products}.

-We define the number of ``active modes" as the number of unique modes upon which an operator is applied nontrivially.
+We define the number of ``active modes" as the number of unique modes upon which a ladder operator is directly applied.
 For example, the operator $b_i b_j^\dagger b_k b_l^\dagger b_l$ has $4$ active modes: $i, j, k, l$.
 We will use $B$ to represent the number of active modes in a given operator.

 Consider the action of the fermionic number operator ($b_i^\dagger b_i$):